-Concentration: Innovation and Technology Management in the Hospitality Industry looking program meticulously designed to empower students with the specialized knowledge and advanced skills necessary to excel in today's dynamic and fast-paced hospitality landscape.
+The concentration in Innovation and Technology Management in the Hospitality Industry is a forwardlooking program meticulously designed to empower students with the specialized knowledge and advanced skills necessary to excel in today's dynamic and fast-paced hospitality landscape.
 As the hospitality industry continues to undergo significant transformations driven by technological advancements and changing consumer preferences, this concentration prepares students to navigate and lead in this evolving environment with confidence and expertise.